SL-MGx03/T20-WC-Predicter/README.md

 ## Inference (Load Model + Predict)

-After saving, you can load the trained model and run predictions using an inference script (for example `inference.py` / `load_model.py`).
+After saving, you can load the trained model and run predictions using an inference script (form `get-predict.py`).

 A prediction typically requires: